N0rz3/Zehef/README.md

 ### **📢 Credits**

-💻 Code by me 🤗
+💻 Code : mainly by me 🤗

 If you like what i do, please subscribe 💖.
 And if you find this tool is useful don't forget to star 🌟